webpack-contrib/css-minimizer-webpack-plugin/README.md

 This plugin uses [cssnano](https://cssnano.co) to optimize and minify your CSS.

-Fully integrated in Webpack ecosystem: based on compiler hooks, respecting default Webpack output sources and compatible with other plugins like _SourceMapDevToolPlugin_ or _webpack-subresource-integrity_.

-Just like [optimize-css-assets-webpack-plugin](https://github.com/NMFR/optimize-css-assets-webpack-plugin) but more accurate with source maps and assets using query string.
+Just like [optimize-css-assets-webpack-plugin](https://github.com/NMFR/optimize-css-assets-webpack-plugin) but more accurate with source maps and assets using query string, allows to cache and works in parallel mode.

-Works with Webpack 4+.

 ## Getting Started